niiccoo2/RC-Tank/README.md

 - Figure out what >= 14v battery to use for it
 - ^ Might need to make harness for two 2s batts

+### Friday, November 28th | x hours

+#### 8:00 | 1 hour

+Seems to get stuck when going over speed 500...
+Using BLDC_BC instead of BLDC_SINE fixed it!
+Now going to test the other motor and contoller alone, then work on uart bus!

+Tested the other PCB and motor and they are working the same as first!!
+Now going to get uart working from the pi.

 ## CAD designs

 ### Riser